ktor-doc-jp/ktor-doc-jp/pages/servers/raw-sockets.md

 caption: Raw Sockets
 ---

-In addition to HTTP handling for the server and the client, Ktor supports raw sockets with a suspending API.
+In addition to HTTP handling for the [server](/servers/application.html) and the [client](/clients/http-client.html), Ktor supports client and server, TCP and UDP raw sockets.
+It exposes a suspending API that uses NIO under the hoods.

 **Table of contents:**